nuuuwan/news_lk3_data/README.md

 At least 43 Pakistani prisoners will be repatriated from Sri Lanka, announced Pakistan’s Interior Minister Mohsin Naqvi on Friday after securing an agreement with the Sri Lankan government.

-The announcement came following a meeting between Naqvi, Sri Lankan High Commissioner Admiral (retd) Ravindra Chandra Srivijay Gunaratne alongside Interior Secretary Khurram Ali Agha, National Database and Registration Authority (NADRA) Chairman Lt General Muhammad Munir, and other officials.
+The announcement came following a meeting between Naqvi, Sri Lankan High Commissioner Admiral (retd) Ravindra Wijegunaratne alongside Interior Secretary Khurram Ali Agha, National Database and Registration Authority (NADRA) Chairman Lt General Muhammad Munir, and other officials.

 Naqvi stated that the interior ministry closely collaborated with Sri Lankan authorities over the past month to facilitate the return of the incarcerated individuals.
 He maintained that both nations have agreed to expedite the repatriation process.